 Welcome

 Welcome to our exciting Neurocritical Care Fellowship Training Program, one of the newest in the United States.
-The Neurocritical Care Fellowship at Westchester Medical Center, in affiliation with New York Medical College, is actively interviewing now for our first two inaugural spots which begin in July 2022.
-The fellowship is accredited by the United Council of Neurologic Subspecialties (UCNS).
+The Neurocritical Care Fellowship at Westchester Medical Center, in affiliation with New York Medical College, is currently accredited by the United Council of Neurologic Subspecialties (UCNS).

-The Neuro-ICU at Westchester Medical Center (WMC) in Valhalla, NY, is a 19-bed closed unit equipped with video-EEG and Moberg CNS multimodality monitors in every room.
-WMC, the flagship of the Westchester Health Network, is the only Level 1 Trauma Center and Comprehensive Stroke Center between New York City and Albany, and draws as the main referral center for 2.4 million people in the Hudson Valley.
+The Neuroscience Intensive Care Unit at Westchester Medical Center (WMC) in Valhalla, NY, is a 19-bed closed unit equipped with video-EEG and Moberg CNS multimodality monitors in every room.
+WMC, the flagship of the Westchester Health Network, is the only Level 1 Trauma Center and Comprehensive Stroke Center between New York City and Albany, and draws as the main referral center for 2.8 million people in the Hudson Valley.

-Our vision is to create a world renowned neurocritical care training program that focuses on clinical innovation and research.
-Our goal is to invent, study and discover better ways to treat patients with life threatening brain injury.
-We also feature a quality improvement program.
-Along the way, trainees will potentially have the opportunity to combine their Neurocritical Care fellowship training at Westchester Medical Center with additional training in Vascular Neurology (1 year) or Neuro-Interventional Surgery (2 years).
-With expanding faculty, an advanced neuro-ICU, a busy clinical trials unit, and the support of the Westchester Medical Center Health Network, this is an exciting time of growth and innovation for our program, which I invite you to explore.
+Our mission is to create a world renowned Neurocritical Care training program that provides trainees with the knowledge to manage and to study common and rare conditions seen in the Neurocritical Care population.
+Our goal is to educate and to discover optimal treatments for patients with life threatening nervous system injury.
+Along the way, trainees will potentially have the opportunity to combine their neurocritical care fellowship training at Westchester Medical Center with additional training in vascular neurology (one year) or neuro-interventional surgery (two years).
+With a dedicated, multidisciplinary core faculty, an advanced Neuroscience Intensive Care Unit, ongoing clinical trials, and the support of the Westchester Medical Center Health Network, this is an exciting time of growth and innovation for our program, which I invite you to explore.

 Dr. Stephan A. Mayer